erithwik/AI-Programmer/README.md

+# Genetic Programmer

-# This is a method to make computationally generated code using Genetic Algorithms.
+It is a method of making AI based code generation.